GEOG0231/cartMaterials/lessons/hierarchy_and_arrangement.md

 Download the [unigrid .pdf](https://www.nps.gov/parkhistory/online_books/brochures/unigrid/images/plate2.pdf) from the Harper's Ferry site and open it in Adobe Illustrator.

-1. Overview of AI layout
+1. Overview of AI workspace
-2. Rulers and their units
+2. Rulers and units
 3. Guides and layers
-4.
+4. Grid and snapping
+5. Align tools